Peeragogy/Peeragogy.github.io/summaries.md

 #### *P2P Self-Organizing Learning Environments.*

-This section engages invites an exploration of support for self-organized learning in global and local networks.
+This section invites an exploration of support for self-organized learning in global and local networks.
 Emergent structures can create startling ripple effects.